rapid7/akheron-proxy/DOCUMENTATION.md

 ### Requirements

-The `uart-proxy` tool was tested under both macOS and Ubuntu 18.04, requiring Python 3.6 or later.
-It uses `pyserial` for interfacing with system serial ports, you can read [here](https://pyserial.readthedocs.io/en/latest/pyserial.html) on how to install it on your system.
+The `uart-proxy` requires Python 3.6 or later, and uses the [`pyserial`](https://pyserial.readthedocs.io/en/latest/pyserial.html) library for interfacing with the system's serial ports.
+It was tested on both macOS 10.15 and Ubuntu 18.04.

 #### Install Requirements
 ```